drcjar/ipfjes-thesis/source/04_acknowledgements.md

 I am grateful to Paul, Chris, and Sara for their supervision.

-I am grateful to the partcipants, to Rupa, and to all of the principle investigators and their teams for helping to make the study happen.
+I am grateful to the participants, to Rupa, and to all of the principle investigators and their teams for helping to make the study happen.

 <!-- Use the \newpage command to force a new page -->